orstavik/JoiComponents/book/chapter6/Pattern2_LoadScript.md

 so even apps that load polyfills sync can benefit from queing and re-calling functions that depend on the polyfill regardless.

-### Example 1: FeatureDetect and load a polyfill *async*
-### Example 2: FeatureDetect and load a polyfill *sync*
-Once the need for a polyfill is detected, you can download and install the polyfill.

 ### References